LaiaRuizM/personal_project_AmznWeb/README.md

 ![Laia Ruiz Martínez](src/images/Laia.png)

-# MODULE 3 | REACT - FINAL EVALUATION EXERCISE
+# FINAL PROJECT | PRESENTATION OF THE FINAL PROJECT

 - Hi there people! 👋🏻
-- My name is Laia Ruiz Martínez and this is my Harry Potter's ⚡ final evaluation exercise.
+- My name is Laia Ruiz Martínez and this is my first personal project which I have to expose the final day of Adalab's course.

 ## 🛠 | Tools and programming languages: